-At March 31, 2009, our total assets were approximately \$10,600,889 and total liabilities as of March 31, 2009, were approximately \$3,542,581.
-For the three months ended March 31, 2009, from the results of operations from our consulting business segment, we have essentially maintained our working capital surplus at December 31, 2008, which was \$6.8 million, to \$6.6 million as of March 31, 2009.
-Accounts payable and accrued liabilities balance as of March 31, 2009 equaled \$3.5 million, a decrease of approximately \$1.6 million from December 31, 2008.
-These liabilities have decreased primarily due to the payment of prior year liabilities.
+At June 30, 2009, our total assets were approximately \$10.6 million and total liabilities as of June 30, 2009, were approximately \$3.6 million.
+For the six months ended June 30, 2009, from the results of operations from our consulting business segment, we have essentially maintained our working capital surplus at December 31, 2008, which was \$6.8 million, now \$6.5 million as of June 30, 2009.
+Accounts payable and accrued liabilities balance as of June 30, 2009 equaled \$3.6 million, a decrease of approximately \$1.5 million from the total accounts payable and accrued expenses reported at December 31, 2008.

 Management expects that our current cash position, as well as the expected revenue and profits that are expected to be earned from our follow-on agreements from the two consulting agreements we entered into in August 2008, will meet our foreseeable working capital needs for our current operations until sometime in 2010.
-In support of our longer-term business plan for our technology business segment, we will need to raise additional capital by way of an offering of equity securities, an offering of debt securities, or by obtaining financing through a bank or other entity to finance our overhead and research and development expenditures.
+In support of our longerterm business plan for our technology business segment, we will need to raise additional capital by way of an offering of equity securities, an offering of debt securities, or by obtaining financing through a bank or other entity to finance our overhead and research and development expenditures.
 We will also need to raise capital to support our technology business if the consulting and strategic advisory services business becomes non-sustaining.
-Our current average monthly projected working capital requirements for the company, excluding the \$5 - \$6 million of research and development expenses we expect to incur in Russia over the next 12 - 18 months is approximately \$1,200,000 per month.
+Our current average monthly projected working capital requirements, excluding the \$5 - \$6 million of research and development expenses we expect to incur in Russia over the next 12 - 15 months, is approximately \$1,200,000 per month.
 This financing will need to take place in 2009, to ensure that we have the necessary working capital to continue our planned business operations through 2009 and beyond.
-It is important to note that financing may not be available or we may not be able to obtain that financing on terms acceptable to us.
-If additional funds are raised through the issuance of equity securities, there may be a significant dilution in the value of our outstanding common stock.
+Financing may not be available or we may not be able to obtain financing on terms acceptable to us.
+If additional funds are raised through the issuance of equity or equity linked securities, there may be a significant dilution in the value of our outstanding common stock.
 To support this financing activity, we are exploring transaction opportunities that could simultaneously create strategic industry and market alliances for the company, to support our operations in 2009 and beyond.